Liisagrant/Liisagrant/README.md

 # Greetings :wave:
 <img src="https://github.com/Liisagrant/Liisagrant/blob/main/helloWorld.svg" alt="banner whit an avatar of me" style="width: 100%;">

 Hi there!
 My name is Lisa, and I am a 32-year-old former pre school teacher with a love for learning and a passion for all things coding.
 When I'm not busy teaching little ones, you can find me sipping on a steaming cup of coffee :coffee: or enjoying the great outdoors :earth_americas:.

+Currently studying Frontend Development at Noroff 🏫

 ## My Goal in 2023 :rocket:
 This year, my goal is to create a visually appealing tic tac toe game :game_die: with a focus on design and functionality.
 The game will allow players to choose their symbol (X or O) and take turns making moves on a 3x3 grid.
 The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.